 99. Hike Up to Rawson Lake

-From the parking area at Kananaskis Lakes you can actually hike up to another lake.
-Rawson Lake is a 8 km easy hike that is a great endeavor in the summer months.
+From the parking area at Kananaskis Lakes, you can actually hike up to another lake.
+Rawson Lake is an 8 km easy hike that is a great endeavor in the summer months.

 100. Continue to Sarrail Ridge

 From Rawson Lake, you can either stop there or you can continue up to Sarrail Ridge.
 The hike up to Sarrail Ridge is a steep hike and crosses grizzly territory, but once you reach the top you get astonishing views over the lakes.